michellaaa/michellaaa/README.md

 - 📫 How to reach me **zaizhamichella09@gmail.com**

-- ⚡ Fun fact **I'm a huge F1 enthusiast!
-And my favorite team?
-Well, let’s just say I bleed Ferrari red and dream in the sound of a V12 engine.
-Forza Ferrari! 🏎️**
+- ⚡ Fun fact **I’m a huge F1 fan, and yes—Ferrari is the only right answer! 🏎️**

 <h3 align="left">Connect with me:</h3>
 <p align="left">